choria-io/website/docs/content/federation/configuration/index.md

 ## Middleware Sizing

-A quick note about sizing, in the network diagrams we have 5 node NATS clusters in the Collectives and 3 in the Federation.
+A quick note about sizing, in the network diagrams we have 5 node Network Broker clusters in the Collectives and 3 in the Federation.
 This is a suggestion only and what is right depends on your needs.

-As mentioned a single NATS broker can easily handle 2 000 MCollective Daemons and probably a lot more.
+As mentioned a single Network Broker broker can easily handle 50 000 MCollective Daemons.
 You almost never need a full 5 node cluster, 3 should be fine.
 If you don't need it to be 100% always available even 1 node will do.

 {{% notice tip %}}
-It is best to run your Federation Broker Instances near the Collective they serve on your network to gain maximal benefits from the offloading the Client does onto the Federation Broker Cluster.
+It is best to run your Federation Broker Instances near the Collective they serve on your network to gain maximal benefits from the offloading the Client does onto the Federation Network Broker Cluster.
+Since they are integrated with the Network Broker I suggest simply enabling the feature on your existing brokers that serve each Collective.
 {{% /notice %}}

 Generally on the Federation side you do not need many nodes, the choice of 3 is mainly about reliability.
-NATS work best in uneven numbered node count clusters.
+Network Brokers require an uneven numbered node count clusters.

-You can run as many Federation Broker Instances as you need, they are entirely stateless and automatically form clusters load sharing the work.

-I suggest 1 or 2 instances for every node you run your NATS daemons on but even 1 will do fine.
-If you have many people using MCollective at the same time or people and automations on the same Collective then run at least a 2 or 3 per Collective.

-The Federtion and Collective can even share NATS infrastructure, I imagine this is only useful in Development or Testing though.

 ![Federation Broker DNS](../../federation_dns_config.png)